Primary prevention

 Vaccines

-An adjuvanted recombinant virus-like particle vaccine (known commercially as Vimkunya®): approved by the FDA and EMA for children ≥12 years of age and adults.
+An adjuvanted recombinant virus-like particle vaccine (known commercially as Vimkunya®): approved by the Food and Drug Administration (FDA) and European Medicines Agency (EMA) for people aged ≥12 years.

 A phase 3 randomised pivotal clinical trial using the live-attenuated vaccine enroled 4128 participants.
 Specific neutralising antibodies against chikungunya virus showed a 471-fold increase compared with baseline at day 29, and remained up to 107-fold increase as compared with the baseline at day 180.
 The vaccine was safe and well tolerated and no safety concerns were raised.
 The most common adverse effects included headache, fatigue, muscle pain, joint pain, fever, nausea, and injection-site tenderness.[44]
 The trial lacked clinical endpoints; however, a surrogate marker of protection is considered acceptable for approval under the FDA’s accelerated approval process.